nilekhc/movemouse/README.md

 # movemouse
-Programmatically move mouse cursor on screen
+Programmatically move mouse pointer on the screen

 ## Usage